Competing Orders and Anomalies

+The engineering dimension of the coupling constant is $[g^2] = 2-D$.
+In $D>2$, the coupling constant is irrelevant indicating the model is well-suited to describe a weak coupling fixed point, a symmetry broken phase.
+Therefore, to access symmetric ground states, one need to consider strong coupling limits where a perturbative calculation is not reliable.
+Below, we show that non-perturbative nature of quantum anomalies allows us to investigate symmetric phases even in strong coupling limits.
-In $2D$, Witten showed the WZW-NLSM is mapped to a massless fermion model by non-abelian bosonization\cite{witten}.
-This clearly shows that the WZW-NLSM in $2D$ describes a different universality class from LGW and NLSM without the WZW term whose ground states are massive in 2D as shown by Mermin and Wagner.\cite{subir} Thus, it is manifest that the WZW term plays a crucial role for massless degrees of freedom in a symmetric phase.
-Soon after, it was understood that the massless spin $\frac{1}{2}$ chain is described by $SU(2) \times SU(2) (\sim O(4))$ WZW-NLSM, and onset of the valence-bond-solid order is understood by marginal perturbation to the massless symmetric phase, which is interpreted as competition between spin order and valence-bond-solid. \citep{senthil}

-Based on $2D$ results, WZW-NLSMs in higher dimensions are hypothesized to be in a different universality class from LGW theory and applied to various competing order physics. \cite{tanaka,senthil, senthil2, ashvin, lee1, lee2, moon2,herbut,sudip,si,fu,fradkin1,fradkin2} But, lack of special properties of higher dimensional conformal symmetry makes it difficult to analyze the model.
-Furthermore, continuous symmetry can be broken in higher dimensions, and topological nature of the WZW term prohibits conventional $\epsilon= D-2$ or large $N$ methods.
-Strictly speaking, the NLSM works better to describe symmetry broken phases, and symmetric ground states should be analyzed by strong coupling analysis.
+In $D=2$, the coupling constant is marginal at the tree level, and Witten showed the WZW-NLSM is mapped to a massless fermion model by non-abelian bosonization\cite{witten}.
+This clearly shows that the WZW-NLSM in $2D$ describes a different universality class from the LGW $\varphi^4$ theory whose ground state has energy gap as shown by Mermin and Wagner.\cite{subir} Thus, it is clear that the WZW term plays a crucial role to modify the ground state in a symmetric phase.
+Soon after, it was understood that the spin $\frac{1}{2}$ chain is described by the $ O(4)$ WZW-NLSM, and the onset of the valence-bond-solid order is understood by a marginal perturbation, which is interpreted as competition between spin and valence-bond-solid order. \citep{senthil} Based on the $2D$ results, the WZW-NLSMs in higher dimensions are suggested to be in a different universality class from the LGW theory applying to various competing order physics. \cite{tanaka,senthil, senthil2, ashvin, lee1, lee2, moon2,herbut,sudip,si,fu,fradkin1,fradkin2}

-In this paper, we explicitly show that the WZW-NLSMs in $2D$ and $4D$ have non-abelian 't Hooft anomalies.
-By using the 't Hooft anomaly matching, it is shown that symmetry restored ground states contain massless excitation.

-Our $2D$ result is consistent with the previous bosonization results, which becomes a sanity check.
-The presence of the anomalies in $4D$ enforces massless excitation in a symmetric phase, and in this sense, the universality class of the WZW-NLSM is fundamentally different from LGW's.
-In higher than $2D$, anomalies' non-perturbative nature provides concrete information even without the special structure as in $2D$ conformal symmetry.

-We further apply anomaly physics to competing orders and find scenarios of competing orders in WZW-NLSMs.
-Especially, we provide necessary conditions to realize a direct phase transition between two different symmetry broken phases, so-called deconfined quantum criticality in $4D$.

-Structure of the paper is as follows.
-In section II, we set up models and show the presence of anomalies by calculating anomaly coefficients of the $SO(6)$ WZW-NLSM in $4D$ and the $SO(4)$ one in $2D$.
-We find the coefficient of the $SO(6)$ model is